Fast solvers for Tokamak fluid models with PETSC: M3D-C1 equations, multigrid and solver structure

-While iterative solvers have the potential to be effective PDE solvers, they require understanding the equations and the discretizations to achieve their potential.
-Given the equations and discretizations, analyses techniques are available to guide the design of and even prove the optimality of multigrid methods, such as local Fourier analysis (p.
-98 \cite{UTrottenberg_CWOosterlee_ASchueller_2000a}), h-elipticity (p.
-121 \cite{UTrottenberg_CWOosterlee_ASchueller_2000a}), principle component analysis, which in this context is writing your equations in matrix form and taking the determinant and order the terms to understand the fundamental nature of the system (e.g., is it elliptic).
-This process is arduous for \textit{M3D-C1}, see \S\ref{sec:appendix} for a partial documentation of this process, and no particularity application specific techniques are used in this work other than tuning parameters experimentally.
+\textit{Multigrid design methodology:} While iterative solvers have the potential to be effective PDE solvers, they require an understanding of the equations -- and their discretizations -- to achieve this potential \cite{Adams2010,thomasdiskinbrandt2001,Chacon2008}.
+Given the equations and discretizations, analysis techniques are available to guide the design of, and even prove the optimality of, multigrid methods.
+Examples of such tools are local Fourier analysis (p.
+98 \cite{UTrottenberg_CWOosterlee_ASchueller_2000a}), $h$-ellipticity (p.
+121 \cite{UTrottenberg_CWOosterlee_ASchueller_2000a}), principal component analysis, which in this context refers to writing the equations in matrix form, taking the determinant, and ordering the terms to understand the dominant terms of the system (e.g., whether it is elliptic).

-At a high level, the equations to be solved are of the form in (\ref{eq:L1}) and (\ref{eq:L2}).
-When $\mathbf{v}$ is expanded with (\ref{eq:stream}) a $3\times 3$ block system results, which is preconditioned with a block system of the form (\ref{eq:3b3mat}) in a \textit{FieldSplit} smoother or a monolithic PBJ smother.
-These smoothers need only be approximate solves.